unknownpedestrian/Byond-install/README.md

 byond is 32 bit you need the 32 bit mango hud to have it work<br />
 if you have it installed make sure dxvk is enabled some older installers disable it for byond

+## Bad FPS on Nividia cards
+enabling dxvk has helped alot with fixing fps issues on team green cards but others have reported it breaking Byond completely so try it and see which one are you!<br />
+this has also been noted to sometimes cause flickering in tguis

 ## If you dont see your issue here please open a issue on this repo
 I and others really dont mind helping people getting this setup